brucou/react-state-driven/README.md

-Note that we are using `switchMap` from our event processing library to handle for us the concurrency issues related to outdated requests (i.e. cancelled requests whose response nevertheless arrive).
-We could handle that in the state machine but we do it here, as it otherwise complicates needlessly the machine.
+Note that we are using `switchMap` from our event processing library to handle for us the concurrency issues related to outdated requests (i.e. cancelled requests whose responses nevertheless arrive).
+We could handle that in the state machine but we do it here, as we prefer to remove concurrency concerns from the machine (this is obviously as subjective as it gets; it would also be fine to handle the concurrent requests in the machine).

-Note that we use here the two mentioned React lifecycle hooks, as we are using the [`Flipping`](https://github.com/davidkpiano/flipping) animation library.
+Note also that we use here the two mentioned React lifecycle hooks, as we are using the [`Flipping`](https://github.com/davidkpiano/flipping) animation library.
 This library exposes a `flip` API which must be used immediately before render (`flipping.read()`), and immediately after render (`flipping.flip()`).